AI-Machine-Vision-Lab/body-measure/README.md

 #### NOTE
 **By default,** PoseNet loads a MobileNetV1 architecture with a **`0.75`** multiplier.
 This is recommended for computers with **mid-range/lower-end GPUs.**  A model with a **`0.50`** multiplier is recommended for **mobile.** The ResNet achitecture is recommended for computers with **even more powerful GPUs**.

+## Edge Keypoint recognition:
+This projects present an unique edge keypoint recognition based on the resultant keypoints from single pose estimation method.
+This edge keypoints will be required for getting end-to-end body measurements of the baby.<br>
+In this method, we will be moving those keypoints on the edge of the body.
+We will be working with the contour detected image.

 ## References